"I tied my own shoes once. It is an overrated experience."

 "There they, there they go!
 Every time I start talkin' 'bout boxin', a white man gotta pull Rocky Marciano out they ass!"

-A whopper of a Brick Joke: Ralph Bellamy and Don Ameche (implied to be the Duke Brothers from Trading Places) are begging on the street when Akeem tosses them a pile of money.
+A whopper of a Brick Joke: Ralph Bellamy and Don Ameche (as the now-destitute Duke Brothers from Trading Places) are begging on the street when Akeem tosses them a pile of money.
 The two are delighted, talking about how they're going to restart their rise to the top again.